 Two hours.
 Pass/Fail.
-Prerequisites: ACC 6120, ACC 6140, 6200, and 6300.
-Prepare for the Uniform CPA Examination.
+Prerequisites: ACC 6120, ACC 6140, ACC 6200, and ACC 6300.
+Prepare for the Uniform CPA Examination by completing a review program for two parts of the examination.
 This course does not count toward the Florida State Board of Accountancy education requirements as either accounting hours, business core hours, nor total hours.